 Global security continues to be an important, critical issue to governments, companies and the public.
 There is a growing need for knowledgeable security and intelligence professionals.
-With a track record of excellence established in the undergraduate GSIS program and a highly respected reputation as a technical university, Embry-Riddle’s Prescott Campus provides an unmatched Master of Science in Security and Intelligence degree.
-In the program, students will gain expertise in the field while perfecting their research and analytical methodology skills.
+With a track record of excellence established in the undergraduate Global Security and Intelligence Studies program and a highly respected reputation as a technical university, Embry-Riddle’s Prescott Campus provides an unmatched Master of Science in Security and Intelligence degree.
+Students looking for a master's in security studies can follow a track that will gain them expertise in the field while perfecting their research and analytical methodology skills.
 Upon graduating, this degree can help graduates excel in intelligence analysis, operations, military-political studies, law enforcement, corporate security, or cyber intelligence security.

 The program’s courses combine science and technology with advanced intelligence and security topics.

 Students benefit from expert faculty members who have academic qualifications coupled with extensive professional experience in security, intelligence, law enforcement, policy, and cyber intelligence.

 Learn through small classes where students are given personal attention and many opportunities for hands-on learning and research.

 About Security & Intelligence Studies at the Prescott, AZ Campus